biuld/calculator/README.md

 # Status

-For now *calculator* supports basic arithmetic operations for Int and Boolean algebra.
+For now *calculator* supports:

+- type check
+- basic arithmetic computation with parentheses
+- if expression

+You can check out all the test cases under `src/test/test.hs`

 # Reference